• Skip to primary navigation

 Jump to Recipe Print Recipe

-Butter + soy + mushrooms = umami bomb!
-Whenever I've cooked these Quick Eryngii Mushrooms, people ask for the recipe.
-They can never believe it only requires 3 ingredients and is on the table in under half an hour!
+Butter + soy sauce + mushrooms = umami powerhouse!
+Whenever I've cooked these Asian King Oyster Mushrooms (also known as Eryngii Mushrooms), people ask for the recipe.
+They can never believe it only needs 3 ingredients and is ready in under 30 minutes.

 🥘 Ingredients